Targets and Indicators

 By 2030, ensure that all girls and boys have access to quality early childhood development, care and pre-primary education so that they are ready for primary education

-Proportion of children under 5 years of age who are developmentally on track in health, learning and psychosocial well-being, by sex
+Proportion of children aged 24–59 months who are developmentally on track in health, learning and psychosocial well-being, by sex

 Participation rate in organized learning (one year before the official primary entry age), by sex